-We can turn your horse trailer with living quarters into something beautiful by adding custom cabinetry, neat tiling, and all the little touches that turn a simple space into a stunning home.
+We can turn your horse trailer with living quarters into something beautiful by adding custom cabinetry, neat tiling, and all the little touches that transform a simple space into a stunning home on wheels.
 In fact, some of our recent trailer designs would be enough to impress even those celebrity interior decorators on HGTV!
-(Any Chip and Joanna Fixer Upper fans here?)
+(Any Chip and Joanna Fixer-Upper fans here?)

-Yup… a smartly laid out living quarters will make all the difference.
-No one wants a trailer that feels cramped… one with too little storage space for your snacks and meals, not enough cabinets to hold your clothing, or so little floor space that your guests don’t even bother coming in from the cold.
+No one wants a trailer that feels cramped.
+We’ve all seen rigs with too little storage space for snacks and meals, not enough cabinets to hold clothing and belongings, or so little floor space that guests don’t even bother coming in from the cold.
 That’s the kind of setup you can avoid.

-Instead, you want a trailer with smartly designed features.
-One that provides you with plenty of space to relax, storage for all of your supplies, and enough room to prepare delicious hot meals after a day spent with the horses.
+Instead, you want a trailer with smartly designed features: one that provides you with plenty of space to relax, store all your supplies and prepare delicious hot meals after a day spent with the horses.

 Cleverly Designed Cabinets.
-Let’s start with the most obvious way to store supplies and save on space… cabinets!
+Let’s start with the most obvious way to store supplies and save on space: cabinets!
 There’s no such thing as “too much storage” when you’re in a horse trailer.
-You can assume you’ll have cabinets in your kitchen, but what about in the rest of your living quarters?
+You can assume you’ll have cabinets in your kitchen, but what about the rest of your living quarters?
 Look above your dinettes and sofa.
 See all that extra space?
-Why not put in some ceiling-mounted cabinets to turn that wasted head room into useful storage?
+Why not put in some ceiling-mounted cabinets to turn that wasted headroom into useful storage?

 Flip-up Counter Extensions.
 Nobody thinks about counter space until there simply isn’t any to work with.
 In many horse trailers with living quarters, counter space is at a premium.
 Flip-up counter extensions that fit on the end of your base cabinets extend your workspace.
 When you’re done cutting vegetables or using them as serving areas, simply wipe them off and fold them back out of the way.

 Smart Door Design.
-Sure enough, executing your horse trailer remodel project is all fun and games until you discover that your swinging doors are wasting a ton of space that you could be using for a bigger bathroom sink.
+Sure enough, executing your horse trailer remodel project is all fun and games until you discover that your swinging doors are wasting a ton of space that you could be using for a bigger bathroom sink, for example.
 Swap your swinging doors for pocket doors and you’ll free up four to nine square feet of floor space and still have all the privacy horse trailers with living quarters can afford.

 Recessed Cooktop.
 Not to be a stickler about counter space, but you’re really going to wish you had it when you’re camping for weeks at a time and trying to cook and live in your trailer.
 A recessed cooktop has a glass cover that can be pulled over to create an essentially smooth surface, giving you more prep space.
 When you’re ready to cook, just flip it up and hit the gas.

 If you’re not planning to cook much in your living quarters horse trailer, you might opt to leave the cooktop out of your design.
-We had one client who preferred to cook outside on a camp stove, so we left her cooktop out of the design and instead gave her extra counter space.
+One of our clients, Liz, preferred to cook outside on a camp stove, so we left her cooktop out of the design and instead gave her extra counter space.

 We also had a customer who opted for solid steps with storage inside.
 We installed a solid step so she could climb into the gooseneck sleeping area.
 Inside the solid step, we installed a lockable safe where she was able to securely store some items.

 Swivel-arm Television Bracket.
-Back in the day, a ceiling or wall mounted flat-screen TV was all the rage.
-These days, people are pretty happy pulling out their smart phones and tablets to watch Netflix or other downloads.
-So now, a roof mounted antennae or large TV hanging from your wall is not as appealing.
+Back in the day, a ceiling or wall-mounted flat-screen TV was all the rage.
+These days, people are pretty happy pulling out their smartphones and tablets to watch Netflix or other downloads.
+So now, a roof-mounted antenna or large TV hanging from your wall is not as appealing.

 Shower/Toilet Combination.
 Yup, you read that correctly.
 We haven’t offered this feature to our customers in many years because it just doesn’t work well.
 In these setups, the shower is extra-long and the toilet takes up the area in the back, shaving wasted space out of your bathroom.